 Become acquainted with which your canine is before you worry him by turning him free with mutts he may have a contention with.

 2. Your Dog is Giving Mixed Signals

-This is another BIG mistake!
+This is another BIG mix-up!

-Please LISTEN TO YOUR DOG!!
+If it's not too much trouble LISTEN TO YOUR DOG!!

 3. You Force Your Dog

-Others may have had bad experiences.
+Others may have had awful encounters.

 4. You Don't Know the Other Dog

 Much the same as I referenced previously, an excessive number of individuals are taking canines that they know are forceful and have had various chomps.

 Also, if that isn't sufficiently awful, the rest appear to simply discharge their canine and never turn upward from their telephone again.